hotpunkx/glitchguess/REMATCH_FIX.md

 ### Actual Behavior (Before Fix)

+**Issue 1: Both Players Could Set Word**
-Both players could set the secret word, leading to:
+- Both players could set the secret word, leading to:
   - Race conditions (whoever sets first wins)
   - Confusion about whose turn it is
   - Violation of fair play (roles not switching)

+**Issue 2: Both Players Were Thinkers**
+- The `current_questioner` field was not being set
+- Both players appeared as thinkers
+- No clear distinction between roles

+**Issue 3: Questioner Couldn't See History**
+- Questioner couldn't see their pending question
+- Question history was not visible to questioner
+- No feedback while waiting for answer

 ## Root Cause

-The `createRematchGame()` function was correctly switching the `current_thinker` role, but it was **not setting** the `word_setter_claimed` field.
-This field is critical because it:
+The `createRematchGame()` function had two missing fields:

+1. **Missing `word_setter_claimed`**: This field is critical because it:
-1. **Prevents race conditions** - Only one player can claim the right to set the word
+   - Prevents race conditions - Only one player can claim the right to set the word
-2. **Enforces role assignment** - The UI checks this field to determine who can set the word
+   - Enforces role assignment - The UI checks this field to determine who can set the word
-3. **Maintains game state** - Tracks which player has claimed the word-setting privilege
+   - Maintains game state - Tracks which player has claimed the word-setting privilege

+2. **Missing `current_questioner`**: This field is critical because it:
+   - Defines who asks questions vs who answers
+   - Prevents both players from being thinkers
+   - Ensures proper role separation

 ### Code Before Fix